ivan-lednev/obsidian-day-planner/readme-base.md

 ## Acknowledgements

+- Thanks to [Michael Brenan](https://github.com/blacksmithgu) for Dataview
 - Thanks to [James Lynch](https://github.com/lynchjames) for the original plugin
-- Thanks to [replete](https://github.com/replete), whose fork I initially forked
-- Thanks to [Michael Brenan](https://github.com/blacksmithgu) for Dataview
-- Thanks to [Joshua Tazman Reinier](https://github.com/joshuatazrein) for his plugin, which gave me an idea of how to integrate with Dataview
+- Thanks to [Joshua Tazman Reinier](https://github.com/joshuatazrein) for his plugin that served as an inspiration
 - Thanks to @liamcain for creating daily note utilities and a helpful calendar plugin
+- Thanks to [Emacs Org Mode](https://orgmode.org/) for an idea of text-based time-tracking
+- Thanks to [Toggl Track](https://track.toggl.com/timer) for an idea of a great time-tracking UI